Ethos-lab/erebus-AR_access_control/README.md

 ## Prerequisites
 Please ensure you have the following environments setup with all the dependencies to be able to reproduce the artifacts in the paper.
+There are two options to configure the execution environment.
+We recommend using **Dockerfile** for simplicity.

+#### Option1) Dockerfile
-System: Ubuntu 20.04
+Test environment: Ubuntu 20.04 LTS, Docker version 24.0.4

-Python 3.8.10
+*Build Docker image*
+Install the appropriate [Docker Engine](https://docs.docker.com/engine/install/) depending on your OS and build the docker image using `bash docker_build.sh`.
+The script generates a docker image named `sbu:erebus`.

+#### Option2) Anaconda virtual environment
-Dotnet 6.0
+Test environment: Ubuntu 20.04 LTS, Python 3.8.10, Dotnet 6.0

 *Install miniconda*